But he said to them, “It is I. Do not be afraid.” John 6:20

 16 They envied Moses also in the camp,

-and Aaron, the Lord’s saint.
+and Aaron, the Lord’s holy priest.

 17 The earth opened and swallowed up Dathan,